romnn/microgpusim/WIP.md

 - today:

-  - add mangled and non mangled kernel names
+  - wrap the stats in a per kernel vector (faster than hashmap?)
+  - add allocation id to per kernel stats where it makes sense (e.g. NOT cycles or instructions)

   - even when using non-detailed stats, index by kernel launch id
   - do not compute mean and min max etc. until the last step (plotting)
   - build a well defined dataframe in all of the classes including the inputs and concat them